chibicode/chibicode-2018/src/pages/posts/fastai-computational-linear-algebra-2/index.md

 ## Some Visualization

-Here's the text that talks about the motivation behind topic modeling using matrix factorization.
 I added some visualizations to help visualize what Rachel's talking about.

 ### Matrix Factorization, Motivation 1